usableprivacy/upribox/docs/source/modules/nginx.rst

 upribox web interface
 ^^^^^^^^^^^^^^^^^^^^^
 The nginx role finally prepares the setup for the upribox webinterface.
-The nginx configuration ensures that requests to http://upri.box are forwarded to to the upribox Django webinterfaace.
+The nginx configuration ensures that requests to http://upri.box are forwarded to the upribox Django webinterfaace.